vchong/validator-guide/validator_server_migration_best_practice.md

 ### Best Practice

+1. **Double Check**: Double check that we have the correct backup for `priv_validator_key.json`.

 1. **Stop Node A**: Stop `cosmovisor` service on Node A. Double check the service status to make sure it is off.
 On block explorer, you should see the validator missing blocks.

-In addition, we implement two safeguards against unexpected restart.
-First, we change `priv_validator_key.json` to `priv_validator_key.json.backup` in the `config` folder.
-Second, we change `cosmovisor.service` to `cosmovisor.service.backup` in the `systemd` folder.
+1. **Restart Node A As Non-Validator**: Delete `priv_validator_key.json` from Node A and restart `cosmovisor` service.
+Check 3 places to ensure no double-signing.
+First, the newly generated `priv_validator_key.json` should be different from the one on the backup.
+Second, on block explorer, you should see the validator missing blocks.
+Third, run a `BINARY status` command and make sure to see `VotingPower` as 0.

-2. **Change Validator Role to Node B**: Stop Node B's `cosmovisor` service.
+1. **Change Validator Role to Node B**: Stop Node B's `cosmovisor` service.
 Replace Node B's `priv_validator_key.json` with the backup copy from A. Restart B's `cosmovisor` service.
 Make sure it is making blocks on block explorer.

-3. **Make Node A the New Non-Validator Node**: Delete `priv_validator_key.json.backup` (created from Step 1) in the `config` folder on Node A. Change `cosmovisor.service.backup` back to `cosmovisor.service` in the `systemd` folder on Node A. Restart Node A's `cosmovisor` service.
-Because there is no `priv_validator_key.json` on Node A at this moment, the service will create a new copy of priv_validator_key.json.
-Check logs to make sure that Node A is making blocks.

-4. **House Clean**: The specifics only apply to how we set up the cluster.
+1. **House Clean**: The specifics only apply to how we set up the cluster.
 You should adapt according to your setup.
    - Swap the server name with "sudo hostname xxx" on each server (for example, between "juno_mainnet" and "juno_mainnet_backup")
    - Swap the server shortcut in ~/.ssh/config file for each ssh login
    - Swap the log name in the promtail.yml file on each server and restart promtail.